NLP Submodalities. The Building Blocks of Experience

 Senses and Submodalities Essentials

 - By making our images brighter, more colourful and closer, we amplify the power of the memory over us.
-By making them less bright, less colourful and further away, we weaken its power.
+We weaken their power by making them less bright, less colourful, and further away.

-- By associating into the image, we connect with how we felt.
-Disassociating and looking at ourselves in the memory makes us become more analytical and more distant from how we felt.
+- By associating with the image, we connect with how we feel.
+Disassociating and looking at ourselves in the memory makes us more analytical and distant from how we feel.

 - We can learn to ‘spin’ our feelings – sometimes, emotions present themselves as physical sensations that seem to move and loop somewhere in the body.
-By first recognizing this feeling, and then amplifying the movement through visualization, we give ourselves the opportunity to be ‘bathed’ and ‘massaged’ by good feelings
+By first recognizing this feeling and then amplifying the movement through visualization, we allow ourselves to be ‘bathed’ and ‘massaged’ by good feelings.

-- The more we can influence our own feelings, the more we can influence the feelings of those around us.
+- The more we can influence our feelings, the more we can influence those around us.

 Write down 5 activities that you enjoy.
 Explore the submodalities of your most recent experience of each.
 Then explore the submodalities of your most intense experience of each.
 In what way are the submodalities different?

 Go back to the beliefs part.
 Explore the submodalities of your strong beliefs.
-How may are common across all of your beliefs?
+How many be shared across all of your beliefs?